rodrigocastromartinez/weather/weather/README.md

 ## INTRO

+This project was created using Vite, developed with React and Typescript.

 This app allows users to check weather forecast for a specific city for the next 24hs or for the next 7 days.

 User has 5 credits to search weather up to 5 times.
 After that, they must suscribe to keep doing queries.

+If you need to check further documentation of the project, go to './docs' directory and run the 'index.html' file inside, in a Live Server.

 ---